Samuellucas97/Goal-List-CI-CD/README.md

 ```

-### Running aplication
+### Running application

-Since you have a database running in you local machine, you have the following set of avaliable commands:
+Since you have a database running in you local machine, you have the following set of available commands:

 |                Command               |              Information             |
 |:------------------------------------:|:------------------------------------:|